Banasura: Legend

 A mighty asura, Bana once ruled over a large kingdom, Śoṇitapura.
 His influence was so strong and fierce that all the kings – and even some of the devas – shuddered in front of him.
 Banasura used to worship a rasalingam given to him by Vishvakarman, on instruction from Vishnu.
 As an ardent devotee of Shiva, he used his thousand arms to play the mridangam when Shiva was performing the tandavam dance.
 When Shiva offered Banasura a boon, the latter requested Shiva to be his city's guardian: therefore, Banasura became invincible.
 As time passed, he became even more cruel and arrogant.
-One day, Banasura's daughter, Usha, saw a young man in her dream, made love to him, and fell in love with him.
+One day, Banasura's daughter, Usha, saw a young man in her dream, had sex with him, and fell in love with him.
 Chitralekha, a friend of Usha and a talented artist, helped Usha to identify the young man seen in her dream by sketching various portraits of the Vrishnis.
 Usha realised that she had dreamt of Aniruddha, the grandson of Krishna.
 Chitralekha, through her yogic powers, abducted Aniruddha from the palace of Krishna and brought him to Śoṇitapura.

 Usha worshipped her lover and furnished him with priceless garments, garlands, fragrances, lamps, and with beverages, dishes, and words.
 Breaking her vow of chastity with him, she kept him hidden in her maiden quarters, and the lovers lost track of the days.
 Catching wind of his daughter's activities, Banasura rushed to her chambers to find her playing dice with Aniruddha.
 Even as the prince fended off the guards, Banasura subdued him with the mystical ropes of Varuna.
 Usha was overwhelmed with sorrow due to this incident.
 Aniruddha was held captive by Banasura for a month, until Narada informed the Yadus in Dvaraka, who were searching for Aniruddha.